The best sunrise alarm clocks 2025: Tested and ranked by our sleep team

 How we chose the best sunrise alarm clock

 Our guide to the best sunrise alarm clocks is based on thorough, consumer-report research, online reviews, and our own testing.
-We tested each sunrise alarm clock over a week in October and November as the mornings became darker and colder, and we struggled to get out of bed in the mornings.
+Initially, we tested each sunrise alarm clock over a week in October and November as the mornings became darker and colder, and have continued using them after the shift to British Summer Time to see if they still have any benefits when mornings are naturally lighter (they do).

 With each sunrise clock, we compared and rated the different features including the clocks' ability to wake us up with light rather than sound, the quality of the sound libraries on offer, additional functionality such as sunset features and wind-down routines, and design.